 Remember the good old days where all you had was yourself and the company around you.
 No distractions, no technology, just a room full of people interacting and talking with one another.
 Ah those were the good old days.
-Well, I wanted to bring that feeling back in this article and give you some ideas of games to play without anything (no equipment needed) that you can play with your family or friends.
-These are family games that don’t require a board or any other kind of materials.
+Well, I wanted to bring that feeling back in this article and give you some ideas of games to play with family without anything (no game boards or equipment needed).
+These games to play without anything are fun little games that you can play with your family or friends at home or anywhere.
+These games don’t require a board or any other kind of materials.

 Games to Play Without Anything